PhoebeIvana/cloud20-uas/README.md

 service nfs-kernel-server restart
 ```

-# Setting Up a CloudStack Host with KVM Hypervisor
+# Using KVM Hypervisor to Set Up a CloudStack Host

-This guide outlines the steps to configure a CloudStack host using KVM (Kernel-based Virtual Machine) as the hypervisor.
-It covers the installation of essential packages, network setup, access configuration, and system adjustments to ensure compatibility with the CloudStack Management Server.
+The procedures for configuring a CloudStack host with KVM (Kernel-based Virtual Machine) as the hypervisor are described in this document.
+In order to guarantee compatibility with the CloudStack Management Server, it covers the installation of necessary packages, network setup, access configuration, and system modifications.

 ---

-## Install KVM and CloudStack Agent
+## Set up CloudStack Agent and KVM

 ```bash
 apt-get install qemu-kvm cloudstack-agent -y
 ```

 ---

-## Adjusting Configuration Files
+## Modifying Configuration Documents

-### Enable VNC to Listen on All Interfaces
+### Allow VNC to Hear on Every Interface

 ```bash
 sed -i -e 's/\#vnc_listen.*$/vnc_listen = "0.0.0.0"/g' /etc/libvirt/qemu.conf
 ```

-This command updates the `qemu.conf` file by replacing the commented line for `vnc_listen` with an active line that sets it to listen on all IP addresses.
+This command modifies the `qemu.conf` file by adding an active line that instructs it to listen on all IP addresses in place of the commented line for `vnc_listen`.

 ---

-### Allow libvirtd to Accept Remote Connections
+### Permit remote connections to libvirtd

-On Ubuntu 22.04, modify the default settings for libvirtd to allow it to listen for remote connections:
+To enable libvirtd to listen for remote connections on Ubuntu 22.04, change its default settings:

 ```bash
 sed -i.bak 's/^\(LIBVIRTD_ARGS=\).*/\1"--listen"/' /etc/default/libvirtd
 ```

-This command replaces the line starting with `LIBVIRTD_ARGS=` to include the `--listen` flag, and creates a backup with the `.bak` extension.
+This command produces a backup with the `.bak` extension and adds the `--listen` flag to the line that begins with `LIBVIRTD_ARGS=`.

 ---

-## Add TCP Listening Settings for libvirtd
+## Add libvirtd's TCP Listening Settings

 ```bash
 echo 'listen_tls=0' >> /etc/libvirt/libvirtd.conf